mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

    - Run the queries to copy the required MIMIC modules to your project.

-## Stage 1 - Part 3: Categorizing the Tables of the Dataset for Further Analysis
+## Sub-step 1 - Part 3: Categorizing the Tables of the Dataset for Further Analysis

 To facilitate easier analysis, we organize the dataset's tables into different categories by creating a new database structure.
 This is accomplished using the script located in `Step02_Stage01_Part03_Categorizing`.
 This reorganization involves various operations on the tables: